yegor256/blog/_posts/2015/mar/2015-03-02-team-morale-myths-and-reality.md

 risks you're trying to prevent.
 They will appreciate it and respect you.
 A strong, professional manager deals with risks instead of ignoring them.

-{% quote A strong manager isn't afraid to look stupid in front of the team %}
+{% quote A strong manager isn't afraid to look stupid in front of the team. %}

 **Failures Are Yours; Success Is Theirs**.
 Always remember that when someone on your team makes a mistake,